-In a chapter 7, if you owe substantially more a loan than the property securing the loan is worth, you may want to consider redeeming the property from the trustee instated of reaffirming the loan.
+In a chapter 7, if you owe substantially more on a loan than the property securing the loan is worth, you may want to consider redeeming the property from the trustee instated of reaffirming the loan.
 Redemption is available for vehicles other private property, not real estate. (learn more about redemption.)

 Reaffirmation in a Chapter 13